 All vendors must accept any market currency for which they are eligible.
-GCM reimburses vendors for products paid using market currency on a monthly basis via ACH deposits.
+GCM reimburses vendors for products paid using market currency on a monthly basis via ACH deposits only; no checks will be issued for currency reimbursement.
+Vendors will be required to provide a completed direct deposit form once accepted into the market.
 Training will be provided on specific market currencies prior to the season.